 It has also become evident that some are exploiting other funding alternatives such as installing cryptocurrency mining software on their website (through injecting some code).
 This allows news websites to "harvest" computer resources of their readers and use it to mine cryptocurrency that they can later fund their operations with.
 The trend is common for those news sites in the cryptocurrency field.
-The trend has been demonized in the recent past for secretly and unknowingly "harvesting" computer resources without user's awareness and consent, although many known known companies have previously used the technique to raise charity funds for the needy.
+The trend has been demonized in the recent past for secretly and unknowingly "harvesting" computer resources without user's awareness and consent, although many known companies have previously used the technique to raise charity funds for the needy.

 Blockchain and cryptocurrency come in hard needful for areas where news websites trying old models of data storage and funding have to not only continually rely on expensive third party software to do so, but also when they are struggling in profitability because traditional advertising model is failing.
-At least a change in the later case can provide a great relief.
+At least a change in the latter case can provide great relief.
 For instance, even transactions will be much less costly and even seamless and fast.
 It would also be easy to get organized in processing micropayment using cryptocurrencies because the payments would be less costly.

 The technology can also help bring together marketplaces which bring journalists and interested communities together to fund work.
-But these are merely technical issues for the journalists, news site owners and publishing firms.
+But these are merely technical issues for the journalists, news site owners, and publishing firms.

 How about helping journalism and readers breath out of toxic political influence and fighting between journalism and political entities that simply end up dictating -- to a large extent -- what is written and what is read?
 How can a user benefit from using blockchain-based news sites and business models?

 A new blockchain-based platform called Civil will not only help with permanent storage of crucial news stories and information that will remain even after a news site is forced out of business, but will also creating a free and independent press where only journalists and citizens involved and thus cutting out advertising and third-party interests in the business model.
-The point here is although advertising crucially helps fund journalism, some advertising has affected quality of news itself and compromised journalism by bringing in third-party interests.
+The point here is although advertising crucially helps fund journalism, some advertising has affected the quality of news itself and compromised journalism by bringing in third-party interests.

 Blockchain-based platforms for copyright registry and claims

 In the traditional settings, although one might apply for copyrights to safeguard from illegal usage of work, it can be difficult for authors to see who is using their work.
-This is in addition to permanent storage of work and copyright data.
+This is in addition to the permanent storage of work and copyright data.
 Again, companies are involved in copyright search processes of seeking who they should seek licenses from.
 This process is complicated, expensive and takes time.

 Examples of companies offering intellectual property management on the blockchain include Copyrobo.
 This platform allows users to secure their copyrights world-over in less than 60 seconds using Blockchain and Qualified Timestamps and other similar technologies.
-Users can use web and mobile solutions to apply for copyrights easily, and even customize and share the copyright information on the blockchain.
+Users can use the web and mobile solutions to apply for copyrights easily, and even customize and share the copyright information on the blockchain.
 This will deter infringement and encourage licensing.
-The solution eliminates the hustles of having to align to different copyright laws around the world.
+The solution eliminates the hustles of having to align with different copyright laws around the world.

 Blockai/Binded protects copyrights by allowing artists to put their work on the blockchain and create a timestamp and receive a copyright certificate as proof.